What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 X pair - vagus nerves

-Rice. one.
+Rice.
+1.

-Motor fibers for the muscles of the soft palate, pharynx and larynx originate from upper cells motor double core.
+Motor fibers for the muscles of the soft palate, pharynx and larynx originate from upper cells motor dual core.

-Autonomous postganglionic sympathetic fibers enter the vagus nerve along its connecting branches with the sympathetic trunk from the cells of the sympathetic nodes and spread along the branches of the vagus nerve to the heart, blood vessels and viscera.
+Autonomous postganglionic sympathetic fibers enter the vagus nerve along its connecting branches with the sympathetic trunk from the cells of the sympathetic ganglia and spread along the branches of the vagus nerve to the heart, blood vessels and viscera.

-As noted, the glossopharyngeal and accessory nerves are separated from the vagus nerve during development, so the vagus nerve retains connections with these nerves, as well as with the hypoglossal nerve and the sympathetic trunk through connecting branches.
+As noted, the glossopharyngeal and accessory nerves are separated from the vagus nerve during development, so the vagus nerve maintains connections with these nerves, as well as with the hypoglossal nerve and the sympathetic trunk through connecting branches.

-Branches of the head of the vagus nerve.
+Branches of the cerebral vagus nerve.

 Branches of the cervical vagus nerve.